 - Serving Size: 1

-And that’s our Prime Rib Roast Recipe With Garlic and Herb Crust.
-If you enjoyed this recipe, or have any questions or suggestions, be sure to let us know in the comments below.
-We always love hearing from you!
+That’s our Garlic Herb Prime Rib: Your Guide to a Perfect Roast.
+If you enjoyed today’s recipe, or have any questions or suggestions, be sure to let us know in the comments below, we always love hearing from you.

 Happy Cooking!